About our Village

 The village is sited within an Area of Outstanding Natural Beauty and in 1992 was designated a Conservation area.
 Many of the older properties are Grade II listed buildings.

+West Littleton’s history is well documented.
+In 2022, West Littleton was included in Volume 14 of Gloucestershire Victoria County History and a stand-alone booklet has been published.
 More recently, West Littleton resident Sally Young has compiled a new and bigger booklet, inspired by the VCH work, about the village history, church and the families that lived in the village.
-You can read this publication HERE!
+You can access both booklets via the St James Church website references page.